AlbertWeichselbraun/humidity-probe-influxdb/README.md

 # humidity-probe-influxdb
-An ESP32 program that collects sensor data from up to two BMP280 and/or BME280 sensors and saves it to a time series database such as InfluxDB or Victoria Metrics.
+An ESP32 program that collects sensor data from up to two BMx280 or AHT20 sensors and saves it to a time series database such as InfluxDB or Victoria Metrics.

+## Supported sensors

+- AHT20 (temperature and humidity)
+- BME280 (temperature, pressure and humidity)
+- BMP280 (temperature and pressure)

 ## Features